LIV2/GottaGoFastRAM2000/README.md

 * 8MB of Fast RAM
 * Auto-sizing - The RAM board will coexist with other devices by autosizing to fit the remaining free Zorro II memory space

+## Firmware

+There are two different firmwares available for this card.
+1. [Standard autosizing](https://github.com/LIV2/GottaGoFastRAM2000/raw/master/Binary/gottagofast2000.jed) - This Firmware will autosize trying in this order: 8MB -> 4MB -> 2MB -> 1MB until it can fit in the remaining space
+2. [6MB autosizing](https://github.com/LIV2/GottaGoFastRAM2000/raw/master/Binary/gottagofast2000-6MB.jed) - This will try to offer 8MB then 6MB (in a block of 2MB + 4MB) to maximize space i.e when using a bridgeboard that needs 512K itself

 ## PCB Ordering